gets the job done

-Yvette works with a mortgage broker who has extensive experience at financing the purchase of condos and townhouses.
-Although his services were not needed for this sale, he is a valuable resource, since technical issues sometimes can arise regarding financing for condos that differ from those for single- family houses.
+Yvette works with a mortgage broker who has extensive experience in financing the purchase of condos and townhouses.
+Although his services were not needed for this sale, he is a valuable resource since technical issues sometimes can arise regarding financing for condos that differ from those for single-family houses.

 5. Looking Back and Looking Ahead

 Although my involvement in selling Tahoe real estate is concluded, I am glad to have learned from Yvette a great deal about the real estate sale process, including many interesting specifics which apply to the beautiful and always-fascinating Tahoe area.

 I am a software engineer, and my experience with this sale certainly confirmed the maxim that technology will play an ever-increasing role in buying and selling real estate.
 As described above, I was pleased to see that Yvette is enthusiastic about and skillful at handling technology, including the striking “spinner” photography.
 However, technology alone can still do only so much.
 Yvette also demonstrated fine aesthetic judgment in composing my “virtual tour”, which encompasses both still photos and spinners.
 Her aesthetic sense was also evident in her coordinated work with Jeanne Dunnett on the staging and in numerous small touches she suggested making the townhouse more attractive.

 Yvette was also easy to communicate with, careful and thorough in all that she did, and always upbeat and energetic.
 She would take as much time as needed to address any point that was of concern to me.
 (How did she do this and handle all her other matters?
 There is only one way – she starts her day very early, finishes very late, and works efficiently all the time in between.)